What to do on your Property in August – Cold Temperate Climates

 - Quail: Mix apple cider vinegar and honey with their water once a week.
 Pick fresh flowers and grass seed heads to put inside their coop and nesting area.
 This is a great time to provide supplemental protein using meal worms and small crickets.

-- Deworm: Use 1 tablespoon of Basic H in a 5 gallon waterer (1tsp per gal) for chickens.
+- Deworm: Use 1 tablespoon of Basic H in a 5 gallon waterer (1tsp per gal) for chickens (NOTE: Use the original formula of Basic H, which comes in a 5 gallon bucket OR 30 gallon drum).
 Add 1.5 cups to a 100gal waterer basin for cattle and horses.
 Available in bulk (much cheeper for farm use) This should be their only water source for two days.